thereal-cc/Ebay-Webscrapper/README.md

 # Ebay-Webscrapper

-Simple Webscrapping Project using BeautifulSoup4 that scrapes Ebay and Returns a Sorted List of Products from least Expensive to Most Expensive
+Simple Webscrapping Project
+Uses BeautifulSoup4 to scrape Ebay and Return a Sorted List of Products from least Expensive to Most Expensive